sidbhaskar/Phone_Finder_Project/README.md

 The raw `smart_phones1.csv` data is messy.
 The Jupyter Notebook performs several crucial steps to make it usable:

+-   **Data Scrapping:** Scraping the usefull data from e-commerce sites like Flipkart to create a dataset using BeautifulSoup library.
 -   **Data Cleaning:** Extracts and standardizes inconsistent data from columns like `RAM`, `ROM`, `Display_Size`, and `Current_Price`.
 For example, it removes currency symbols and converts storage units (MB to GB).
 -   **Feature Engineering:** New, more useful features like `Brand` and `Colour` are extracted from the `Phone_Name` column.
 -   **Handling Missing Values:** The `KNNImputer` from Scikit-learn is used to intelligently fill in missing numerical data (like `Battery` or `Price`) based on the values of similar phones.